Well Time: Frequently asked questions

-- Taking the Stanford Health and Lifestyle Assessment (SHALA) to assess the health of your current lifestyle
+- Taking the Health Assessment to assess the health of your current lifestyle

-- Participating in Screening and Advising to solidify behavior change with one-on-one support
+- Participating in your annual free BeWell Check-in or Stanford Healthy Living Lifestyle Coaching to solidify behavior change with one-on-one support

-- Participating in any of the BeWell Berries, including Healthy Living offerings
+- Participating in any of the wellness activities located in your BeWell account, including Healthy Living offerings

 Can I use my Well Time for activities not listed, like going to my gym?